Virtual Proctoring Policies & FAQ

 ►Can I use the E-SESS Report “Current Status” to see the progress of my students’ testing?

 Yes.
 As usual, you can see what time the test was begun, the student's progress through each test item, and the running time of the test.

 ►On test day, how do I know my home computer will work with virtual proctoring and testing?

-Because you have confirmed the IT requirements, and you have run the systems check.
+Because you have confirmed the IT requirements and ran the systems check.

 ►What happens if there are technical issues during the test?

-If the student experiences a technical problem while testing, the student should close the test and contact the test site coordinator or proctor.
-Then, if necessary, the test site coordinator should contact Robyn Marshall (email@example.com, 404-994-6534) at CTECS to discuss the incident and the options for continuing the test.
+If the student experiences a technical problem while testing, the student should close the test and contact the test site administrator or proctor.
+Then, if necessary, the test site administrator should contact Robyn Marshall (email@example.com, 404-994-6534) at CTECS to discuss the incident and the options for continuing the test.

 ►What happens if the system indicates that the student may have cheated?